rockstor/rockstor-installer/README.md

 Please test your modifications on all affected profiles prior to submission and provide details of how you tested the resulting installer.

 ## Profile Anatomy
-Profiles are named after their upstream distribution base, i.e. openSUSE Leap/Jump version, and then the intended target system; the two elements separated by a ".".
+Profiles are named after their upstream distribution base, i.e. openSUSE Leap version, and then the intended target system; the two elements separated by a ".".

 The "target system" element is either generic, i.e. **x86_64** or **AArch64**, or target system specific, i.e. **RaspberryPi4** or **ARM64EFI**.
-With the latter ARM64EFI spanning both generic (Arm64) and specific (64 bit EFI) unfortunately.
+With the latter ARM64EFI spanning both generic (Arm64) and specific (64 bit EFI).

 ## Core Profiles
-Our current intention is to distribute pre-built installers, pending any trademark prerequisites, from the following profiles:
+Our current intention is to distribute pre-built installers, pending any trademark prerequisites, made from the following profiles:

 - **Leap15.2.x86_64**
 - **Leap15.2.RaspberryPi4**
 - **Leap15.2.ARM64EFI**

-These will be linked to from our [Downloads](http://rockstor.com/download.html) page.
+These will be linked to from our [Downloads](http://rockstor.com/download.html) page upon reaching our first Rockstor 4 Stable release.

 ## Contributing a Profile
 If you would like to add a specific target system installer profile, please take a look at the [examples](https://github.com/OSInside/kiwi-descriptions) referenced in the second link above.